 End of the day

-- Students will respond to collective worship in their tutor group and with their year group in a respectful manner. - Students must not leave the lesson/be dismissed until the 3.30 pm bell.
+- Students will respond to collective worship in their tutor group and with their year group in a respectful manner. - Students must not leave the lesson/be dismissed until the end of the day bell.

 Mobile phones